-8.1.
-The governing body evaluates and reviews this policy to ensure that it is non-discriminatory.
+- 4.1.
+The governing body evaluates and reviews this policy to ensure that it is nondiscriminatory. - 4.2.
+It is the responsibility of all staff to be alert to possible bullying of pupils and to deal with incidents as the highest priority. - 4.3.
+The headteacher reviews and amends this policy, taking account of new legislation and government guidance, and using staff experience of dealing with bullying incidents in the previous year to improve procedures.

-- 8.2.
-It is the responsibility of all staff to be alert to possible bullying of pupils and to deal with incidents as the highest priority. - 8.3.
-The headteacher reviews and amends this policy, taking account of new legislation and government guidance, and using staff experience of dealing with bullying incidents in the previous year to improve procedures. - 8.4.
-The headteacher arranges appropriate training for staff members. - 8.5.
+- 4.4.
+The headteacher arranges appropriate training for staff members. - 4.5.
 Each teacher corresponds and meets with parents/carers where necessary.
-They also provide a point of contact when more serious bullying incidents occur. - 8.6.
+They also provide a point of contact when more serious bullying incidents occur. - 4.6.
 Teachers and teaching assistants are alert to social dynamics in their class and are available for pupils who wish to report bullying.
-They also provide follow-up support after bullying incidents. - 8.7.
-Teachers ensure that they are alert to possible bullying situations, particularly exclusion from friendship groups. - 8.8.
-All staff will avoid gender stereotyping when dealing with bullying. - 8.9.
-Throughout the year, the composition of pupil groups shows sensitivity to those who have been the victims of bullying. - 8.10.
-Parents/carers are advised to inform their child's teacher if they are concerned that their child may be bullied or be involved in bullying. - 8.11.
-Pupils are advised to inform a member of staff if they witness bullying, or are a victim of bullying. - 8.12.
-Pupils are taught not to make counter-threats if they are victims of bullying. - 8.13.
-Pupils are taught to walk away from any dangerous situations and avoid involving other pupils in incidents. - 8.14.
+They also provide follow-up support after bullying incidents. - 4.7.
+Teachers ensure that they are alert to possible bullying situations, particularly exclusion from friendship groups. - 4.8.
+All staff will avoid gender stereotyping when dealing with bullying. - 4.9.
+Throughout the year, the composition of pupil groups shows sensitivity to those who have been the victims of bullying. - 4.10.
+Parents/carers are advised to inform their child's teacher if they are concerned that their child may be bullied or be involved in bullying. - 4.11.
+Pupils are advised to inform a member of staff if they witness bullying, or are a victim of bullying. - 4.12.
+Pupils are taught not to make counter-threats if they are victims of bullying. - 4.13.
+Pupils are taught to walk away from any dangerous situations and avoid involving other pupils in incidents. - 4.14.
 Pupils are advised to retain all evidence of cyber bullying.

-9. Procedures
+5. Procedures

-- 9.1.
-Minor incidents are reported to the pupil's class teacher, who investigates the incident, sets appropriate sanctions for the perpetrator, and informs the headteacher. - 9.2.
+- 5.1.
+Minor incidents are reported to the pupil's class teacher, who investigates the incident, sets appropriate sanctions for the perpetrator, and informs the headteacher. - 5.2.
+Incidents of racist, sexist and homophobic bullying are taken extremely seriously.
+Such incidents are recorded separately by the headteacher.
+All parents are informed whether they are the parents of the perpetrator or the victim. - 5.3.
 When investigating a bullying incident, the following procedures are adopted: